All Products

 Ready message queue time

-Ready message queue time = Current time - Ready time of the earliest ready message
+Current time minus the ready time of the earliest ready message

 Consumer lag time

-This metric indicates how soon a consumer processes messages.
+This value indicates how promptly the consumer processes messages.

-Consumer lag time = Current time - Ready time of the earliest unacknowledged message
+Current time - Ready time of the oldest message awaiting a response

 For PushConsumer, real-time message processing is based on the typical Reactor thread model of the SDK.
 The SDK has a built-in long polling thread, which pulls messages and stores the messages to a queue.
 Then, the messages are delivered from the queue to individual message consumption threads.
 The message listener behaves based on the message consumption logic.
 The following figure shows the message consumption process of PushConsumer consumers.